flutter/devtools/CONTRIBUTING.md

 ## Enabling and activating DCM

+**Note:** Enabling and activating DCM is optional.
+When you open a PR, the CI bots will show you any DCM warnings introduced by your change which should be fixed before submitting.

+**[Contributors who work at Google]** You can use the Google-purchased license key to activate DCM.
+See [go/dash-devexp-dcm-keys](http://goto.google.com/dash-devexp-dcm-keys).

+**[All other contributors]** Please follow instructions at <https://dcm.dev/pricing/>.
+You can either use the free tier of DCM, or purchase a team license.
+Note that the free tier doesn't support all the rules of the paid tier, so you will also need to consult the output of the Dart Code Metrics workflow on Github when you open your PR.

+To enable DCM:

 1. Install the executable for your target platform.
 You can refer to [this guide](https://dcm.dev/docs/teams/getting-started/#installation).
-2. [Get the license key](http://goto.google.com/dart-devtools-dcm-keys) and activate DCM.
+2. [Get the license key](http://goto.google.com/dash-devexp-dcm-keys) and activate DCM.
 To do so, run `dcm activate --license-key=YOUR_KEY` from the console.
 3. Install the extension for your IDE.
 If you use VS Code, you can get it from [the marketplace](https://marketplace.visualstudio.com/items?itemName=dcmdev.dcm-vscode-extension).
 If you use IntelliJ IDEA or Android Studio, you can find the plugin [here](https://plugins.jetbrains.com/plugin/20856-dcm).
 4. Reload the IDE.